AnmolS99/AnmolS99/README.md

 I'm a software engineer at Itera with a strong interest in AI 🦾

-🎓 I have a Master's degree in Computer Science from NTNU, with specialization in AI
+🎓 I have a Master's degree in Computer Science from NTNU, with specialization in AI ♟ I'm currently working on my chess bot, which you can challenge on [lichess](https://lichess.org/@/AnmolS99)!

 <!--
 **AnmolS99/AnmolS99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.